Beta flash

 Screamer

-Special piece of equipment meant to reduce
+Special piece of equipment meant to

 the impact of a screamer (the